Contributing Money

 raising money to support the Microsolidarity commons & deciding together how we spend it

-2. Microsolidarity Turtle Island, sponsored by Open Collective Foundation.
-These donations are transacted in US Dollars and are hosted by a non-profit organization based in the United States.
-They are tax-deductible under the US IRS 501(c)3 tax code.
+2. You can send US Dollars or Crypto to our Every.org account (hosted by a non-profit organization based in the US).
+Donations here are tax-deductible under the US IRS 501(c)3 tax code.

-Supporting us on Open Collective with at least €3 or $3 per month will give you access to the monthly members-only calls where you can meet other practitioners.
+Supporting us on Open Collective with at least €3 per month will give you access to the monthly members-only calls where you can meet other practitioners.

 Fundraising Goals